Lokeshkumar520/ow-task2/README.md

                 "password": "Your password here",
                 "method": "POST"
                  }
-               * Expected Response: if there is no Registered Admin in database,then admin can be logeed in successfully.
+               * Expected Response: if there is Registered Admin in database,then admin can be logeed in successfully.
                   @On Success:
                   {
                    "status": "Success",